 Amount D – No progress is being made

-The Living in Niagara – 2017 report will be released on November 28, 2017, at the Niagara Community Foundation Leaders Breakfast.
+The Living in Niagara – 2017 report was released on November 28, 2017, at the Niagara Community Foundation Leaders Breakfast.